 By working remotely, you may be entitled to tax relief, but it is up to you or your employer to file and claim such relief.
 This depends on where you live and the laws in place within that state.
 It’s important to notify your employer where you’re living so it can withhold taxes from the correct state.

-If you live in a state with income tax and work remotely for a company outside of one of these states, chances are good that you will be required to pay some form of personal income tax on the money earned.
+If you live in a state with income tax and work remotely for a company outside of one of these states, chances are good that you will be required to pay taxes in some form like personal income tax or state tax return.

 Where do I file my taxes if working outside of the US?